CBD, or Cannabidiol, is a remedy that’s gaining popularity for its wide variety of potential health benefits, including stress relief.

 The legal status of CBD varies from state to state.

 We recommend you always check the laws in your state.
 CBD is legal to consume in all 50 U.S.

 CBD that is Full-Spectrum (contains all cannabinoids extracted from the Cannabis plant) may contain less than 0.3% of THC.
 The legality of

 Full-Spectrum CBD is still being debated because it may lead to a failed drug test, whereas CBD Isolate will not.

-College’s may vary on their regulations of taking CBD, but there is no denying the medicinal benefits CBD provides.
+Colleges may vary in their regulations of taking CBD, but there is no denying of the many medicinal benefits CBD provides.

 Make sure to ask your University what their policy on CBD is before using it publicly.

 Respected companies, like Hemp Bombs, sell pure CBD that is third-party lab tested and CBD Isolate, ideal for the wellbeing of college students.